 Lavender spike oil (the natural version) caused sensitization in humans and animals and respiratory system, eyes, GI and skin are target organs for its sensitization.
 The potential for idiosyncratic allergenicity may exist and should be forewarned, but this effect would be readily identified and reversible Lavender oil (in this experiment Lavandula angustifolia) is cytotoxic to human skin cells in vitro (endothelial cells and fibroblasts).
-The major components of the oil, linalyl acetate is responsible for its activity.
+The major component of the oil, linalyl acetate is responsible for its activity.
 Adverse effects during pregnancy are unknown but assumed minimal given the history of product use

 The synthetic versions of the chemicals that imitate spike lavender oil are toxic.
 Linalool is not considered toxic but oxidized Linalool is; Eucalyptol is slightly toxic when inhaled; Terpineol, alpha and beta pinene are components of turpentine which is considered the most toxic of traditional solvents; and Camphor has effects on the central nervous system and kidneys, and inhalation can cause respiratory depression and apnea.

 Spike Lavender works well as an alternative to thinners like turpentine and odorless mineral spirits for artists:

 - It thins oil paints, mediums and varnishes in the same way that odorless mineral spirits would do.

 - “Often, a painter will use it to promote a smoother brush stroke.
 Historically, it has been used in mixtures with pigments such as sienna to “tone” the canvas without actually putting down a layer of paint.”